Loyloy21/Loyloy21/README.md

 - [ ] Build and publish a complete mobile app using **Flutter + Firebase**
 - [ ] Contribute to at least one open-source project
-- [ ] Learn a new backend or cloud technology to strengthen full‑stack skills
+- [ ] Learn a new backend or cloud technology to strengthen full-stack skills
 - [ ] Join or complete a multi-week coding challenge to improve consistency
 - [ ] Create or refine a personal portfolio website to showcase projects